 These points are not shown, but they are influencing the curves.

 The graph is a lot of stuff, but the basic picture is fairly straightforward.

-The Gettier Problem was a big deal through the late-1970s and early-1980s.
-It’s perhaps worth noting here that the model treats work on Nozick’s theory of knowledge as part of the Gettier Problem literature, which is fair enough, and explains a bit of its longievity.
+The Gettier problem was a big deal through the late 1970s and early 1980s.
+It’s perhaps worth noting here that the model treats work on Nozick’s theory of knowledge as part of the Gettier problem literature, which is fair enough, and it explains a bit of its longevity.
 Then there is a bunch of work on conditionals.
-Then a lot of modern topics become significant, and several of them seem to be as significant to the philosophical literature in the 2010s as the Gettier Problem was in the 1970s.
+Then a lot of modern topics become significant, and several of them seem to be as significant to the philosophical literature in the 2010s as the Gettier problem was in the 1970s.

 The picture doesn’t change enough if we use weighted counts rather than counts, though this does let us remove the trendlines.

 In this case there are just two missing data points.

 It’s much easier to see what’s happening here with the subjects separated out.
 Again, I’ve left off those two data points so they don’t throw off the scale of the whole graph.